tips for pearls

 Dye often improves the appearance of low-quality pearls by enhancing their color.

-Colored pearls are often found to be colored and a qualified gemologist can detect dyed pearls in most cases.
-Avoid contact with alcohol or acetone, and have them exposed to long periods of sunlight to protect the color to fade.
+Colored pearls are often found to be colored, and a qualified gemologist can detect dyed pearls in most cases.
+Please avoid contact with alcohol or acetone and have them exposed to long periods of sunlight to prevent the color from fading.

-How to check if a pearl is real?
+How to check if a pearl is natural?

 All over the world, the demand for pearls is high.
 Unfortunately, the production of fake pearls is increasing.
-In the last years because of technology, the fake pearls are almost identical to the real ones.
+In the last few years, the faux pearls have been almost identical to the real ones because of technology.

 Fake pearls come with different names like:

-There are some easy tips to check if a pearl is real or not.
+There are some easy tips to check if a pearl is natural.

 The tooth test.

 One of the easiest ways to check a pearl is to rub it gently in your tooth.
-You must not feel it smoothly, but somehow rough like sandpaper.
-If you feel it smooth then it is not a real pearl.
+It would be best if you did not feel it smoothly but somehow rough like sandpaper.
+It is not a natural pearl if you think it is smooth.

-This is the oldest test and works very well, but it is difficult to make it in a jewelry store.
+This is the oldest test and works very well, but making it in a jewelry store is challenging.

 The weight test

 Fake pearls are usually made of glass or plastic.
-The fake pearls are lighter than the natural or cultured pearls.
+The faux pearls are lighter than the natural or cultured pearls.

 Feel the weight difference by keeping them in your hand.
-This is not working if the fake pearls are made of solid glass beads.
+This does not work if the fake pearls are made of solid glass beads.

 The shape test

-Most fake pearls are round, so when you check a necklace, for example, try to find small differences in shapes.
-If everything is round it is a sign that they are probably fake.
+Most fake pearls are round, so when you check a necklace, for example, try to find slight differences in shapes.
+If everything is round, it is a sign that they are probably fake.

 The color test.

 Most natural or cultured pearls have a slight color change on the surface.
-They can be a pink or green color over the main color of the pearl.
-Fake pearls usually have one only main color.
-There are some real pearls that don’t have a second color, so this technique can not work alone.
+They can be a pink or green color over the primary color of the pearl.
+Fake pearls usually have only one primary color.
+Some natural pearls don’t have a second color, so this technique can not work alone.
 But it will give you a clue to check further.

 The drill holes test

-The drill holes in real pearls are usually very thin.
-Fake pearls have larger holes and the coating around the drill holes is thin and looks like shiny paint.
+The drill holes in natural pearls are usually skinny.
+Fake pearls have larger holes, and the coating around the drill holes is thin and looks like shiny paint.

 If you are still unsure.

-If you still have difficulty determining to check if a pearl strand is real or not, the best option is to ask an expert.
+If you still have difficulty determining whether a pearl strand is natural, the best option is to ask an expert.
 Find a reputable jeweler or a certified gemologist and ask for an appraisal.

-Top-grade real pearls are a long-term investment.
+Top-grade genuine pearls are a long-term investment.
 Investors are looking for a rare and unusual set of pearls.

-Diamonds, sapphires, emeralds, and real pearls will easily keep their value and often become more valuable over time.
+Diamonds, sapphires, emeralds, and natural pearls will easily keep their value and often become more valuable over time.

-Big auction houses sell lately rare jewelry from pearls exceeding the value of other gemstones.
+Big auction houses sell rare jewelry from pearls exceeding the value of other gemstones.

 A piece of pearl jewelry is a perfect gift for a woman.
 You will be remembered every time.

-A special gift can be Tahitian earring pearls, that are not white but can be black, grey, or purple.
+A unique gift can be Tahitian earring pearls that are not white but can be black, grey, or purple.

-Pearl jewelry is a classic and endless piece that can be timeless through generations.
-Tell the story of the jewelry to the next generations, this will create a tradition, bringing your family together.
+Pearl jewelry is an endless classic piece that can be timeless through generations.
+Tell the story of the jewelry to the next generations.
+This will create a tradition, bringing your family together.

 Buying online pearl jewelry

-The latest years buying jewelry online is very common.
+In recent years, buying jewelry online has been very common.
 But you must be buying from a trusted retailer.

-Make sure to do the following when buying online real pearls.
+Make sure to do the following when buying genuine pearls online.

 Avoid big retailers like eBay and Alibaba.
-They can have trustworthy retailers but it is riskier because lately, we have seen many listings advertising with many positive reviews.
+They can have trustworthy retailers, but it is riskier because we have seen many listings advertising with many positive reviews lately.

-Professionals that try to pass off phony pearls as real ones are known as counterfeiters.
+Professionals who try to pass off phony pearls as real ones are known as counterfeiters.

 Call the retailer and ask for more details.
-The real retailer will have a phone number on their website.
-Call them and ask questions, they must be able to answer all the details.
+The actual retailer will have a phone number on their website.
+Call them and ask questions.
+They must be able to answer all the details.

 Check if the retailer is accredited.
-If the retailer is a member of the Better Business Bureau, the Jewelers Board of Trade, or another association, they will be legit
+They will be legit if the retailer is a member of the Better Business Bureau, the Jewelers Board of Trade, or another association.

 Check the reviews.
 Trustpilot is a very trusted source, as testimonials on their website.
 Older retailers with many reviews on their sites are more trustworthy.